rowcased/rowcased.github.io/alternate_page.md

 ### 3. Original Content

     1 is_sator_square
     The first kata was based on a stone tablet found at Pompeii.
-It was an example of a "sator quare"
+It was an example of a "sator square"

     2 build_square
     This is the second one.